buikhacnam/buikhacnam/README.md

-## 🔨"Geology is the study of pressure and time.
-That's all it takes, really.
-Pressure and time.
-That and a big goddamn poster."
 ### What I Do
 <a href="https://www.typescriptlang.org/" target="_blank" rel="noreferrer"><img src="https://buinam.com/img/ts.png" width="36" height="36" alt="TypeScript" /></a>
 <a href="https://docs.soliditylang.org/en/v0.8.6/index.html" target="_blank" rel="noreferrer"><img src="https://buinam.com/img/solidity.png" width="36" height="36" alt="Solidity" /></a>